sadanand-singh/geoLocateProxy/README.md

 ```

-## Tests
+## Unit Tests

-The tests can be run as follows:
+The unit tests for this codebase can be run as follows:

 ```bash
 python3 -m unittest